IvanTardis/SoftDev-Workshop/24_rest-kb/411_on_NYT.md

 - Confirm the account from an email sent to you.
 - Explore the APIs page for all the ones you may want to use.
 - Click on your user profile in the top-right, and go to Apps.
 In Apps, you can create a new app, with an adequate description and title for storage.
-  - I suggest to make one where you enable it with access for all APIS, just so you don't have too many to manage.
+  - I suggest to make one where you enable it with access for all APIs, just so you don't have too many to manage.

 ### Quotas:
-- ...
+- The only thing you must do is set up an account, with an email(that you must confirm), First and Last name, and a password.

 ---

 ## The Good:
-- ...
+- The site is very clean and easy to navigate.
+Should be user-friendly for anyone.
+- The get started guide is very direct and will help a lot when making the account and keys.
+- The documentation is neat and detailed for every API, and makes it clear what you need to do.
+- There are up to 500 requests per day, and up to 5 requests per minute, and no paid plans.
 ## The Bad:
-- ...
+- I assume it is most probable that the APIs do not update very quickly in times there are rapid changes to certain information.
+- I believe there are up to 500 requests per day, and up to 5 requests per minute.
+A possible downside for some uses.
+- To be completely honest, not much.
 ## The Ugly:
-- ...
+- The APIs often need specifications in the url, rather than just adding you key to the base url.
+You often have to adjust with additional parameters such as section titles, author names, or dates.
+Although this may be hard to handle, if you pay attention to the documentation it should be straightforward.

 **Location:** https://developer.nytimes.com/

 ---

-Accurate as of (last update):    2024-mm-dd
+Accurate as of (last update):    2024-11-24

 Contributors:

-the two spaces after each name are important!
-Clyde "Thluffy" Sinclair
-Annie Jump Cannon, pd5
-Buttercup, pd2
-Blossom, pd2
-Bubbles, pd2
-Fake Grimlock, pd4
+Ivan Gontchar, pd 4